prs-eth/Marigold-DC/DATASETS.md

 ## VOID

 We utilize all 800 frames from the 8 designated test sequences, and the provided sparse depth maps with three density levels of 150, 500, and 1500 points.
-Inference is performed at original resolution of 640 × 480.
+Inference is performed at the original resolution of 640 × 480.

-The [VOID dataset](https://github.com/alexklwong/void-dataset) can be downloaded following the instruction in the repository:
+The [VOID dataset](https://github.com/alexklwong/void-dataset) can be downloaded following the instructions in the repository:

 ```bash
 cd $BASE_DATA_DIR